Donors

 In order to protect the integrity of donated funds and to minimize administrative costs, gifts are normally accepted according to these principles:

-• The Canada Council will accept any amount, large or small, intended for general purposes.
+• The Canada Council accepts any amount intended for general purposes.

 • Ordinarily, costs incurred by the Canada Council in administering donated funds will be charged against the income of such funds.

-• The Canada Council should have the right to determine the frequency of an award in circumstances in which perpetual awards are provided with insufficient endowment funds to sustain the original schedule of awards.
+• The Canada Council should have the right to determine the frequency with which an award is handed out in circumstances in which perpetual awards are provided with insufficient endowment funds to sustain the original schedule of awards.

 The Canada Council manages and coordinates all activities dealing with distribution of information, adjudication, awarding and publicity.
-The Canada Council will:
+It produces a report for donors at the end of each award cycle.

 For more information